- Strong acceleration (all except base)

 features & specs

-It's a sleek, modern utility-vehicle at the core, but its silhouette manages to crib in just a few of the 911's curves.
+The Cayenne is a sleek, modern utility vehicle at the core, but it manages to crib just a few of the 911's curves.
 There's very little rugged about this design—even though it's still deft off-pavement.
-Inside, the Cayenne is even less typical, with a coupe-like cockpit up front, with curved surfaces, upscale materials, and even an analog clock.
-Last year, the Cayenne adopted the brand's quad-element headlights and also received revised front and rear fascia designs.
+The cockpit is coupe-like cockpit up front, with curved surfaces, upscale materials, and even an analog clock.

-Put aside any preconceptions of what the brand should or shouldn't be, and you'll find the Cayenne to stand perfectly well on its own, as a highly practical family vehicle that also provides much of the driving personality of lower, leaner two-seat Porsche models.
-And over more than a decade, the Cayenne lineup has expanded to include a diesel (possibly gone all this model year), a plug-in hybrid, and various gasoline models—mostly turbocharged.
+Put aside any preconceptions of what the brand should or shouldn't be, and you'll find the Cayenne stands perfectly well on its own, as a highly practical family vehicle that also provides much of the driving personality of lower, leaner two-seat Porsche models.
+And over more than a decade, the Cayenne lineup has expanded to include a diesel (now gone), a plug-in hybrid, and various gasoline models—mostly turbocharged.

-You can still get a base Cayenne, however, with a 300-hp V-6 engine capable of getting this SUV to 60 mph in well under eight seconds.
+The base engine is not turbocharged.
+Its 300-horsepower 3.6-liter V-6 is capable of getting this SUV to 60 mph in less than 8 seconds.
 Is it a Porsche?
 You decide.